 Apr-Oct product

-A currency Transaction with Enron North America, Corp. (“ENA”), under which either (A) for the case in which Counterparty submits an offer to buy from ENA, Counterparty shall pay a Fixed Amount and shall receive the Floating Amount, or (B) for the case in which Counterparty submits an offer to sell to ENA, Counterparty shall receive the Fixed Amount and shall pay the Floating Amount.
+A currency Transaction with Enron North America, Corp. (“ENA”), under which either (A) for the case in which Counterparty submits an offer to buy from ENA, Counterparty shall pay a Fixed Amount of CAD and shall receive the Floating Amount of CAD, or (B) for the case in which Counterparty submits an offer to sell to ENA, Counterparty shall receive the Fixed Amount of CAD and shall pay the Floating Amount of CAD.
 Each calendar month during the term of the Transaction will be a Calculation Period; provided however, that in the event the term of the Transaction is a single future date, the Calculation Period shall be the date set forth in the Product description on the Website.
-The Notional Amount per Calculation Period shall equal the volume submitted by the Counterparty via the Website divided by the number of Calculation Periods during the term of the Transaction.
-The Fixed Amount of Canadian dollars payable per Calculation Period shall equal the product of the Notional Amount per Calculation Period multiplied by the price submitted by the Counterparty via the Website.
-The Floating Amount of Canadian dollars payable per Calculation Period shall equal the product of the Notional Amount per Calculation Period multiplied by the Index.
+The Notional Amount per Calculation Period shall equal the USD Amount submitted by the Counterparty via the Website divided by the number of Calculation Periods during the term of the Transaction.
+The Fixed Amount of CAD payable per Calculation Period shall equal the product of the Notional Amount per Calculation Period multiplied by the Fixed Forward Rate, which shall be the price submitted by the Counterparty via the Website.
+The Floating Amount of CAD payable per Calculation Period shall equal the product of the Notional Amount per Calculation Period multiplied by the the Floating Settlement Rate.

 The Payment Date shall be the Business Day following the Valuation Date.
 The Valuation Date for each Calculation Period shall be the first Business Day of such Calculation Period.